idiocc/http/documentary/2-Tester/2-assert.md

 ```### assert => Tester
 [
-  ["assertion", "function(ServerResponse)"]
+  ["assertion", "function(Aqt.Return)"]
 ]
 ```

-Perform an assertion using the function that will receive the response object set by the `setup` method, enriched with the `headers` field updated by the request library.
+Perform an assertion using the function that will receive the response object which is the result of the request operation with `aqt`.
+If the tester was started with `start` or `startPlain` methods, it is possible to get the  response object from the request listener by calling the `getResponse` method on the context.

+%TYPEDEF node_modules/@rqt/aqt/types/return.xml%

 <table>
 <tr><th colspan="2">assert(assertion)</th></tr>